ydumburs/opentok-video-api-postman-collection/README.md

     signature = base64url(signature);
     var signedToken = `${token}.${signature}`;

-This is the last part to assign the generated token into Postman environment `jwt` and this is linked `X-OPENTOK-AUTH` header on each method.
+The last part is to assign the generated token into Postman environment `jwt` and this is authenticated using the `X-OPENTOK-AUTH` header on each method.

     pm.environment.set('jwt', signedToken);